Classification and Logistic Regression

 One standard error rule:

-• Find largest \(\lambda\) within 1 SE of minimum
+• Find largest \(\lambda\) within 1 standard error of minimum

 • Choose simpler model (larger \(\lambda\)) when comparable